lb3361/dosfs/README.md

 formats the specified partition.
 Otherwise it formats the entire disk or disk image with a filesystem with or without a partition table.
 Options:
-	-h            :  shows more help
+	-h            :  show more help
-	-f <filename> :  specifies a device or image file (required).
+	-f <filename> :  specify a device or image file (required).
-	-p <partno>   :  specifies a partition number (1..4) -s            :  creates a filesystem without a partition table.
+	-p <partno>   :  specify a partition number (1..4)
+	-s            :  create a filesystem without a partition table.
-	-F <fs>       :  specifies a filesystem: FAT, FAT32, or EXFAT.
+	-F <fs>       :  specify a filesystem: FAT, FAT32, or EXFAT.
 ```